Europe East ATLAS of Plucked Instruments

 schrammel gitarre

-This is a special harp guitar used in so called "schrammel quartets" in Wien (Vienna), with violin, viola and clarinet to play semi-classical music in restaurants.
-Called after the two brothers Schrammel who made this type of music popular in the 19th century.
+The schrammel gitarre is a special harp guitar used in so called "schrammel quartets" in Wien (Vienna), with violin, viola and clarinet to play semi-classical music in restaurants.
+It is called after the two brothers Schrammel who made this type of music popular in the 19th century.
 The schrammel guitar (also called kontra-gitarre) provides the harmony and the basses for the music.
 Nowadays often only a harmonica and schrammel gitarre are used.

 Playing is like a normal classical guitar, mainly in chords, with the thumb picking the occasional bass string (like on the baroque lute).

-For a look at very many schrammel gitarre see Harpguitars.net - it will be under form 2c; don't drown in all the hundreds of other types !
+For a look at very many types of schrammel gitarre see Harpguitars.net - it will be under form 2c; don't drown in all the hundreds of other types !

 top Russia